mdz0r/redmine_editauthor/README.md

 #### Possible authors

- By default users with global permissions such as administrators will be listed even if they are not participants of the project.
-It is possible to narrow possible authors to project members in plugin settings.
+All active users are listed for public projects.
+Only project members are listed for private projects.

 ## Requirements